top of page

 The adjective 'obtrusive' has its etymological roots in Latin.
 It is derived from the Latin word 'obtrudere,' which means 'to thrust against' or 'to force upon.'
 In English, 'obtrusive' describes something or someone that is excessively noticeable or attention-seeking, often in a negative or intrusive manner.
 It suggests a sense of intrusiveness, as if something is pushing itself into the forefront of one's awareness or into a situation where it may not be welcome.
 'Obtrusive' elements tend to disrupt or interfere with the natural flow of things, and they are often seen as unwanted or distracting due to their conspicuous and overly assertive nature.

-Quiz: Find the meaning of the adjective obtrusive:
+Find the correct meaning of the adjective obtrusive:

 Try Again!